History, Charm and Southern Hospitality

 The Welcome Center is located in a circa 1800 log cabin that was originally located 2 miles NE of Pinehurst.
 When Mr. James Tufts established Pinehurst in 1895, he was so charmed by the cabin, he had the cabin dismantled and moved to its present site.

-The Welcome Center is located on Route 2/Midland Road across from the Village Chapel.
-The Center is open from 10:00 am to 3:00 pm Tuesday through Saturday.
+The Welcome Center is currently located on Route 2/Midland Road across from the Village Chapel.
 The phone number is 910-215-0565.

 is a charming, vibrant community which reflects our rich history and traditions, enhanced by a unique combination of cultural arts and recreational activities.